lpthong90/fastapi-search-engine/README.md

 **Functional requirements:**

+-  [x] Only implement the search api.
 -  [x] The service is containerized .
 -  [x] The API information is sharable in an **OPEN API** format
 -  [x] The API is unit tested
 -  [x] No external library is used for rate-limiting .